 TV broadcasters in the military definitely buck the unfair stereotype of the brainwashed soldier—take a look at a podcast from The Pentagon Channel, the only branch of the Armed Forces Network available free to civilians, and see just how savvy and confident they are.
 Auditions are there to make sure you've got a good foundation to build on, and that being the face of the military on TV isn't an unrealistic goal for you.

 Duties and Responsibilities

 Depending on the branch of service and specific Military Occupational Specialty, military journalists learn to do a surprising variety of jobs.
 Not just writers or talking heads, they can also work in editing, behind-the-scenes media operations, and as liaisons with the public.
-To keep pace with current tech and entertainment trends, these roles even extend to working in web-based media to deliver articles, blogs, and podcasts.
-(It still gives me a kick that I can get Pentagon News on my iPod.)
+To keep pace with the current tech and entertainment trends, these roles even extend to working in web-based media to deliver articles, blogs, and podcasts.

 There are inherent contradictions to being a military journalist that might make skeptics, cynics, and aspiring investigative journalists bristle.
 For example, policies such as Joint Publication 3-61, Public Affairs emphasizes the importance of transparency and trust between the military and the public but simultaneously limits the scope of that transparency when it would threaten national security or undermine the mission.